gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 into.

 And then, the knife.
-She couldn't bring herself to pry up the scab on the previous cut, so she laid the blade beside it and pulled.
+She couldn't bring herself to pry up the scab on the previous cut, so she set the blade beside it.

 One drop, two, three…  She touched them to the candle, praying that she hadn't missed some vital step, then set it on top of Razi's bag,